jefflau/jest-fetch-mock/README.md

       .once(JSON.stringify({ access_token: '12345' }))
       .once(JSON.stringify({ name: 'naruto' }))

-    //once is an alias for .mockResponseOnce
+    //once is an alias for a call to .mockResponseOnce then .doMockOnce
-    //

     const expectedActions = [
       { type: 'SET_ACCESS_TOKEN', token: { access_token: '12345' } },